 The Louisiana Department of Health's Board of Pharmacy executive director Malcolm Broussard would not comment on whether the recommendation letters influenced any decision making regarding the marijuana permits.
 "To answer those questions, I would need to disclose comments made during executive session," he said.

 The Louisiana State University along with Southern University's agricultural departments will be the only establishments allowed to cultivate the state's medical marijuana.
 Permits were approved for medical marijuana pharmacies in Alexandria, Baton Rouge, Houma, Lafayette, Lake Charles, Madisonville, New Orleans, Shreveport, and West Monroe.

 There are approximately 15 physicians licensed to recommend medical marijuana in the state so far.
 Only 20 doctors have applied to the Louisiana medical marijuana program, and the Louisiana State Board of Medical Examiners has approved 15 applicants.

-Chronic pain is the number one complaint for most patients seeking medical marijuana in the state, and analysts estimate that chronic pain medical marijuana patients could earn the state an additional $3 million to $4 million annually in tax revenue.
+Chronic pain is the number one complaint for most medical consumers seeking medical marijuana in the state, and analysts estimate that chronic pain medical marijuana consumers could earn the state an additional $3 million to $4 million annually in tax revenue.